');

 About Dunfermline, IL

-Dunfermline is a small community in Illinois with a population of 379 residents.
-The median household income is $69,000 per year, which is near the national average.
-The median age in Dunfermline is 54.4 years.
+Dunfermline is a small community located in Illinois with a population of 379 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $69,000 per year, which is 8% below the national median of $75,149.
+The median age of 54.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Dunfermline, IL